Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 Most recitatives as short as that which follows have syntactic functions e.g. Jesus spake to Simon.
 Here we are told that following these moments of remorse, appropriate words will ensue; in fact we shall be hearing them in the next movement.
 The astute singer however, may notice that the first phrase is almost identical to that which begins the cantata.
 Even as the voice of penitence speaks, there is a musical echo of the torments of the heart swimming in blood.
 The shading and pointing of these conjoined moments requires subtle interpretation.

 With no choir available, Bach had to find an alternative way of presenting the chorale.
 He could, of course, have dispensed with it entirely as he did in some of the later solo cantatas for alto, but at this stage a chorale seems to have been considered an indispensible part of the work.
-Often its function was summative or reflective, a moment to pause and consider the message of the work before the sermon.
+Often its function was summative or reflective, a moment to pause and consider the cantata's message prior to the sermon.
 But here it carries the message directly from the penitent to the Saviour----as we distressed children cast away the most hidden and terrifying of our sins, we find our salvation through Your own agonies.
 A well-known chorale melody is a clearly an appropriate way of delivering this message to the congregation.

 It could, of course, have been sung simply by the soprano, the strings providing the traditional four-part harmony; but Bach will have nothing so easy and unimaginative.
 He converts the chorale into a short but complete ritornello aria by separating the melodic phrases (as in a chorale fantasia) but bonding them with the string ritornello melody.
 This was originally conceived for the viola although in subsequent performances it is thought that Bach substituted viola da gamba and/or piccolo cello.